 Some athletes go as far as immersing themselves in a hot bath first and then plunging into a tub filled with ice cubes (cold plunge / ice bath).

-I wouldn't advise covering your whole body in ice cubes, unless you know you're fit enough for that, but immersing your legs in a really cold plunge is a fantastic way to stay firm and smooth - and sports injuries.
+I wouldn't advise covering your whole body in ice cubes, unless you know you're fit enough for that, but immersing your legs in a really cold plunge is a fantastic way to stay firm and smooth - and help prevent sports injuries.

 As mentioned earlier, ice baths are not applicable to the vast majority of the population.
 For more people contrast showers are the best way to reap the benefits of cold therapy, without suffering.